Mannheim: Media

-Infrastructure
+Transport

 Road transport

 The Mannheim/Ludwigshafen area is surrounded by a ring of motorways connecting it to Frankfurt in the north, Karlsruhe in the south, Saarbrücken in the west and Nuremberg in the east.

 Railway transport

-Mannheim Hauptbahnhof (central station) is at the end of the Mannheim-Stuttgart high-speed rail line and is the most important railway junction in the southwest of Germany, served by ICE high-speed train system with connections to Frankfurt am Main–Berlin, Karlsruhe–Basel, and Stuttgart–Munich.
-A new high speed line to Frankfurt also is planned to relieve the existing Mannheim–Frankfurt railway.
+Mannheim Hauptbahnhof (central station) is the terminal of the Mannheim-Stuttgart high-speed rail line and the most important railway junction in southwestern Germany.
+It is served by the ICE high-speed train system via the routes Frankfurt am Main–Berlin, Karlsruhe–Basel, and Stuttgart–Munich.
+A new high speed line to Frankfurt is also planned to relieve the existing Mannheim–Frankfurt railway.

 River transport

-Mannheim Harbour is the second-largest river port in Germany.
-It has a size of 1131 hectare.
+Mannheim Harbour is the second-largest river port in Germany and is 1131 hectares.
 In 2016, 6.9 million tons of goods were handled on the water side.
-Around 500 companies with about 20,000 employees are located in the Mannheim Harbour.
+Around 500 companies, with about 20,000 employees, work in the harbour.

 Air transport

 Although Frankfurt International Airport is only 65 km to the north, at various times over the years there were daily passenger flights from Mannheim City Airport (IATA code MHG) to London, Dresden, Berlin, Hamburg, Munich, and Saarbrücken.
-Currently, scheduled commercial passenger flights serve Berlin and Hamburg.
+Currently, commercial passenger flights serve Sylt.

 Local public transport

 Local public transport in Mannheim includes the RheinNeckar S-Bahn, eleven tram lines, and numerous bus lines operated by Rhein-Neckar-Verkehr (Rhine-Neckar transport) (RNV).

-The RheinNeckar S-Bahn, established in 2003, connects most of the Rhine-Neckar area including lines into the Palatinate, Odenwald, and southern Hesse.
-All S-Bahn lines run through Mannheim Hauptbahnhof, except S5.
-Further S-Bahn stations are at present Mannheim-Rangierbahnhof, Mannheim-Seckenheim, and Mannheim-Friedrichsfeld-Süd.
+The RheinNeckar S-Bahn, established in 2003, connects most of the Rhine-Neckar area, including lines into the Palatinate, Odenwald and southern Hesse.
+All S-Bahn lines run through Mannheim Hauptbahnhof except S5.
+Other S-Bahn stations are Mannheim-Rangierbahnhof, Mannheim-Seckenheim, and Mannheim-Friedrichsfeld-Süd.